A Simple Injection For Crow’s Feet, Sweaty Palms, Migraines, And More In Newton And The Boston Area

 Note that dynamic wrinkles are different from static wrinkles, which form after years of repetitively forming dynamic wrinkles, especially as collagen, hyaluronic acid, and facial fat decrease.

 The medication known as BOTOX® is derived from bacteria.
 Clostridium botulinum, found all throughout the natural world, creates a chemical known as botulinum toxin.
 This chemical disrupts the proper transmission and reception of signals in the body.
 For example, when facial muscles don’t get the message to contract—whether as part of a facial expression or similar activity—they stay at rest.
 This prevents them from pulling the skin into positions that reveal wrinkles, lines, and furrows.
 The result is a smoother look.

 This ability has a range of applications and is safe when applied by a trained and experienced physician.
 The results from BOTOX® injections are temporary, so a muscle’s ability to respond to signals and contract gradually returns in the months after a treatment session.

 What Conditions Can Botox® Treat?

-The FDA has approved BOTOX® Cosmetic for addressing crow’s feet, frown lines, and horizontal forehead lines.
-It is also frequently used by physicians to smooth out bunny lines in the nasal area and fine lines above the lips, soften a square jaw, lessen teeth grinding, provide a lift for a drooping eyebrow, reduce a gummy smile, relax neck bands via a “Nefertiti lift,” and shape the outer part of the nostrils, corners of the lips, and more.
+The FDA has approved BOTOX® Cosmetic for addressing crow’s feet (smile lines), frown lines, and horizontal forehead lines.
+It is also frequently used by physicians for face slimming injections, as well as to smooth out bunny lines in the nasal area and fine lines above the lips, soften or shape a square jaw, lessen teeth grinding and jaw clenching, provide a lift for a drooping brow, reduce a gummy smile, relax neck bands via a “Nefertiti lift,” address unwanted chin dimpling, target wrinkles and the “jelly roll” under the eyes, and shape the outer part of the nostrils, corners of the lips, and more.

 Beyond its cosmetic applications, there are also medical uses for BOTOX®: for migraines and excessive sweating.